preethy-ak/chat-metrics/README.md

    CRR/CRT differently (e.g. CRR should include a holiday-mode adjustment from Lazada's "Response Rate (Holiday Mode)" column), flag it — it's a small change in Section 2 of `app.py`.
-4. **"Seller-wise" vs "Merchant ID-wise."** In the source data, "Seller ID" and "Merchant ID" are literally the same field (confirmed via the `tiktok dksh TH data` sheet, which labels it "Seller ID" using the same codes as "Merchant ID" elsewhere).
-To make the two requested views actually different, "Seller-wise Performance" is grouped by the **Graas BX executive** (`bx_name`) managing the account, while "Merchant ID-wise Performance" is grouped by the **Merchant ID**.
-If you intended something else by "Seller ID," say so — it's a one-line change (`seller_performance()` in Section 2 of `app.py`).
+4. **"BX Performance" vs "Merchant ID-wise."** In the source data, "Seller ID" and "Merchant ID" are literally the same field (confirmed via the `tiktok dksh TH data` sheet, which labels it "Seller ID" using the same codes as "Merchant ID" elsewhere).
+So the tab originally called "Seller-wise Performance (BX)" was renamed to **BX Performance** — it's grouped by the **Graas BX team member** (`bx_name`) managing the account, i.e. BX team member performance, not a seller-level cut (that would be identical to Merchant ID-wise, since Seller ID = Merchant ID here).
+It's `bx_performance()` in Section 2 of `app.py`.
 5. Neither the SQL you mentioned nor a sample "chat monitor" Streamlit app came through as attachments — this was built from the structure of the three uploaded trackers instead.
 If you still want to share either, I can